How much does a session cost?

 What can I do to help if my child is not that enthusiastic about swim lessons?

 Your attitude is everything.
 If you trust in the process you can convey that to them.
-Tell them it may be challenging but that once they are swimming it will be fun.
-You know what is best for them.
-Swimming is a necessary life skill.
+Tell them they only have to try it for nine lessons.
+After that they can decide if they like it or not.
+Remember, you know what is best for your child and if you believe that swimming is a necessary life skill like we do then your child will come to understand the importance in their own time.

-What do you do if kids walk out of the pool?
+What do you do if my child walks out of the pool?

-This does happen and the best tactic is for the parent to immediately take the child by the hand and walk them back to the pool.
-If you start talking and trying to rationalize with them you are giving them the impression that there is a choice.
+This does happen and your instructor will either get out of the pool to get them or they will ask the parent to take the child by the hand and walk them back to the pool.
+If you start talking and trying to rationalize with your child they may get the impression that there is a choice.
 Bringing them back quickly will help them realize that they can not avoid class and they must follow the rules.
 Knowing the rules and limitations help a child feel safe and when a parent quickly puts them back in the water it's the strongest message they can get that they are safe and this is OK.
-Remember, your trust in me and the process will ease your child's unease.
+Remember, your trust in us and the process will ease your child's unease.

 Is it recommended to have siblings in the same class?